 These fitness lies could be the reason why you’re still not working out

 If you’re new to exercising, you’re vulnerable to bad advice and misconceptions.
-Some exercise myths can sound discouraging, and this could be the reason why you’re still not up to the active lifestyle.
-Make sure you don’t fall victim these fitness lies.
+Some exercise myths can sound discouraging, and this could be the reason why you’re still not up to committing to an active lifestyle.
+Make sure you don’t fall victim to these.

 Myth 1: Exercises should last for at least an hour